Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Existence and stability of the Cauchy horizon

 The core idea of the proof is again a bootstrap argument involving the quantity $\partial_v \phi$.
 The proof, however, differs significantly from the bootstrap procedures of the previous regions, due to the lack of an upper bound\footnote{The main obstructions to this result stemming from the quadratic term $|D_u \phi|^2$ in \eqref{duvarpi2} and the term $\kappa^{-1}$ in \eqref{dvvarpi}.
 The renormalized Hawking mass was shown to blow up in the real and massless case \cite{CGNS4} for a class of initial data and by further assuming a lower bound on $|\partial_v \phi|$ along the event horizon.} on the quantities $|\varpi|$ and $|K|$ and due to the absence of a lower bound on $\kappa$.
 A natural way to close the argument is to control $\phi$ and $D_u \phi$ by integrating the estimate on $\partial_v \phi$ that we bootstrap from $\gamma$.
 This is also possible due to a bound on $\partial_v \log \Omega^2$, which is related to $K$ via \eqref{waveeqn_log_new}.

 The technical difficulties of the proof can be summarised as follows.
 Due to the presence of the non-constant charge function $Q$, we cannot apply the soft analysis used in \cite{CGNS2, CGNS4} to propagate the bounds on $|\nu|$ and $|\lambda|$ from the curve $\gamma$.
 A bootstrap argument lets us circumvent this difficulty and obtain additional estimates on $|\phi|$, $|\partial_v \phi|$, $|D_u \phi|$ and $|Q|$.
-A core ingredient of the proof is given by a bound on $\partial_v \log \Omega^2$, quantity which plays a crucial role in \cite{VdM1}.
+Two core ingredients of the proof are given by a bound on $\partial_v \log \Omega^2$, which also plays a crucial role in \cite{VdM1}, and by the sub-extremality condition $\frac{K_{-}}{K_+} > 1$.

-\begin{proposition}[estimates in the late blueshift region] Under the assumptions of proposition \ref{prop: blueshift}, if we further assume that $U$ is sufficiently small and that $\delta$ and $\varepsilon$ are small so that (see lemma \ref{lemma:lambdanu_blueshift})
+\begin{proposition}[estimates in the late blueshift region] Under the assumptions of proposition \ref{prop: blueshift}, if $U$ and $\beta$ are sufficiently small and if $\varepsilon$ is chosen small so that (see lemma \ref{lemma:lambdanu_blueshift})

 then the following inequalities hold for every $(u, v) \in J^+(\gamma) \cap \{r \ge r_{-} - \varepsilon, \, v \ge v_1 \}$: